-Effective July 1, 2016, the Foundation renewed the Support Agreement, for an additional one year, with the University Board of Trustees (acting for and on behalf of the University) whereby the University agrees to provide to the Foundation fair and reasonable compensation in exchange for development and fund-raising services up to a maximum value.
-The agreement expired on June 30, 2017.
-The maximum values under the agreement were \$2,518,000 for the years ended June 30, 2017 and 2016.
-Under terms of the agreements, in fiscal year 2017 and 2016, the University provided in-kind support in the form of personnel, office space, office equipment, computer support, and communication services, estimated at \$2,446,698 and \$2,248,812, respectively.
+Effective July 1, 2017, the Foundation renewed the Support Agreement, for an additional one year, with the University Board of Trustees (acting for and on behalf of the University) whereby the University agrees to provide to the Foundation fair and reasonable compensation in exchange for development and fund-raising services up to a maximum value.
+The agreement expired on June 30, 2018.
+The maximum values under the agreement were \$ 2,595,000 and \$ 2,518,000 for the years ended June 30, 2018 and 2017, respectively.
+Under terms of the agreements, in fiscal year 2018 and 2017, the University provided in-kind support in the form of personnel, office space, office equipment, computer support, and communication services, estimated at \$ 2,457,018 and \$ 2,446,698, respectively.
 Cash payments and in-kind support pursuant to the Support Agreement are included as part of the Service contract with the University and revenue and expenses have been allocated among the support services in the accompanying Consolidated Statements of Activities and Change in Net Assets.

-As of June 30, 2017, and 2016, the Foundation had payables to the University of \$ 985,244 and \$ 2,837,303, respectively.
-In addition, at June 30, 2017 and 2016, the Foundation had no receivables from the University.
+As of June 30, 2018 and 2017, the Foundation had payables to the University of \$ 157,860 and \$ 985,244, respectively.
+In addition, at June 30, 2018 and 2017, the Foundation had no receivables from the University.

-The Foundation's Launching Futures, LLC, received from the University lease payments of \$230,004 for the Alumni Center during the years ended June 30, 2017 and 2016.
-The five-year lease began in July of 2008, and the lease was extended by the University for an additional five years.
+The Foundation's Launching Futures, LLC, received from the University lease payments of \$230,004 for the Alumni Center during the years ended June 30, 2018 and 2017.
+The fiveyear lease began in July of 2008, and the lease was extended by the University for an additional five years.